d12frosted/elpa-mirror/gnu/consult-readme.txt

    consult-preview-max-count         Maximum number of files to keep open during preview
    consult-preview-max-size          Files larger than this size are not previewed
-   consult-preview-raw-size          Files larger than this size are previewed in raw form consult-project-root-function     Function which returns current project root
+   consult-preview-raw-size          Files larger than this size are previewed in raw form consult-project-buffer-sources    List of virtual project buffer sources
+   consult-project-function          Function which returns current project root
    consult-recent-file-filter        Filter for `consult-recent-file'
-   consult-register-narrow           Narrowing configuration for `consult-register'
+   consult-register-prefix           Prefix string for register keys during completion
    consult-ripgrep-args              Command line arguments for ripgrep
    consult-themes                    List of themes to be presented for selection
    consult-widen-key                 Widening key during completion